-This system lets you keep tabs on what’s being requested and by whom, as well as tracking ideas you’ve already passed on.
-This also gives employees a clear roadmap for future customer interactions.
+This system enables you to keep tabs on requests and their requestors, as well as ideas you’ve already passed on.
+The process also gives employees a clear roadmap to guide future customer interactions.

-At Help Scout, we regularly turn to usability testing to get the design details for a specific process or feature just right.
-It may be 90% finished, but well-run tests guarantee that we get the final (most important) 10% right.
-As we prepare to launch major improvements to our Beacon product, such as live chat, for example, we’re opening Beacon 2.0 to a small number of beta participants based on their current implementation of Beacon 1.0 — and we fully expect to make adjustments to the product based on the feedback we receive.
+At Help Scout, we leverage usability testing to refine design details or new features.
+When we’re 90% finished with the updates, these tests guarantee we get that last 10% right.
+When our team prepared to launch major improvements to our Beacon product, they opened Beacon 2.0 to a small number of beta participants based on their current implementation of Beacon 1.0.
+We transformed their feedback into product adjustments that improved the product before we rolled it out to everyone.

-User testing is common for websites and web-based products, but the fundamentals are applicable in any business.
+Even though most of us associate user testing with web-based products, the fundamentals apply to any business.
 Let’s say you run a gym.
-Give a customer a free month to go to the gym 3-5 days a week and keep a diary about their experience.
-Seeing the business through a different lens uncovers little things that can make a huge difference.
+Offer a customer a free month to visit your gym three to five days a week and keep a diary about their experiences.
+Learning about the business from their perspective uncovers small tweaks that make a huge difference to the customer experience.

 4. Exploratory customer interviews

 Does direct outreach translate to beneficial feedback from customers?
 Absolutely!
 Reaching out to customers directly opens up conversations that otherwise wouldn’t happen.